lyons-zhang/lyons-zhang.github.io/_posts/2017-03-15-Fundamentals-of-Waveforms.md

 > *Waveforms* denoted as arbitrarily varying real or complex valued functions of time.
 An individual waveform from an analog source should be viewed as a sample waveform from a random process.
 Here the focus is on ways to map deterministic waveforms to sequences and vice versa.

+### **Introduction**
+Successive transmission of discrete data messages is known as digital communication.
+Binary logic familiar to most electrical engineers transmits some positive voltage level for a 1 and another voltage level for a 0 inside integrated circuits.
+Clearly such 1/0 transmission would not pass through a linear time-invariant channel(that has the Fourier transform indicated).
+Instead the two modulated signals $$x_0(t) = +cos(2\pi t)$$ and $$x_1(t) = −cos(2\pi t)$$ (Binary Phase-Shift Keying) will easily pass through this channel and be readily distinguishable at the channel output.
 Coding could change the input waveforms so as to make the decoding more effective:
 ![waveform]({{ https://github.com/lyons-zhang/lyons-zhang.github.io }}/update/201703/waveform.PNG){:.aligncenter}
 For the antenna example, a real waveform at the input in the appropriate frequency band is converted by the input antenna into electromagnetic radiation, part of which is received at the receiving antenna and converted back to a waveform.